What is an annuity pension?

 How much can you get from an annuity pension?

 How much you get from your annuity will depend on how much is in your pension pot and the annuity rate you are offered.
 Annuity rates show how much you can get every year per £100,000 you pay in.
-For example, an annuity rate of 3% means that you can get an annual income of £3,000 if you pay £100,000 from your pension pot.
+Here are the latest annual annuity incomes available from a £100,000 pension pot based on figures from the Hargreaves Lansdown online annuity quote tool.

-Factors that influence how much you can get on an annuity pension
+Here is some more detail on the major factors that influence how much you can get on an annuity pension:

 The value of your pension pot